Family in Michael Oher drama wants to end conservatorship, lawyers say

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-A lawyer for Oher didn’t immediately respond to a request for comment from Fox News Digital.
+A lawyer for Oher did not immediately respond to a request for comment from Fox News Digital.

 Singer added that the family has been "upfront" about how and why the conservatorship was established and that they "will never oppose it in any way" if Oher chooses to terminate it.

 The conservatorship paperwork was filed months after Oher turned 18 in May 2004.
-Oher accused the family of never taking legal action to assume custody from the Tennessee Department of Human Serivces before he turned 18, though, he says he was forced to call them "Mom" and "Dad."
+Oher accused the family of never taking legal action to assume custody of him from the Tennessee Department of Human Services before he turned 18.
+Though, he says he was forced to call Sean and Leigh Anne Tuohy "mom" and "dad."

 'BLIND SIDE' ACTOR DEFENDS SANDRA BULLOCK AMID CALLS FOR HER TO LOSE OSCAR: ‘STAY HOME, SIT DOWN, GET A JOB'

 Fishman said the couple didn’t adopt Oher because the conservatorship was the quickest way to satisfy the NCAA’s concerns the family wasn’t just steering him to Ole Miss to play football.
-It was the Tuohy’s alma mater.
+It is the Tuohys' alma mater.

-As for the proceeds from the film go, the couple said agents negotiated a small advance for them from the production company for the film.
+As for the proceeds from the film, the couple said agents negotiated a small advance for them from the production company for the film.
 They said that included a "tiny percentage of net profits" divided equally among a group that included Oher.
-Attorneys said they estimated the Oher and the family received $100,000 apiece and the couple paid taxes on the player’s portion for him.
+Attorneys said they estimated Oher and the family received $100,000 apiece, and the couple paid taxes on the player’s portion.

 Fishman said "Michael got every dime, every dime he had coming."